knative/serving/docs/client-conventions.md

 This document describes conventions that Knative domain-specific clients can follow to achieve specific end-user goals.
-It is intended as a set of best practices for client implementors, and also as advice to direct users of the API (for example, with kubectl).
+It is intended as a set of best practices for client implementers, and also as advice to direct users of the API (for example, with kubectl).

 These conventions are merely conventions: